Please enable JavaScript

 What medical treatments are available for lupus?

-Lupus is a chronic autoimmune disease that can cause disabling joint pain, organ involvement and persistent fatigue.
-Today, several therapeutic options, ranging from conventional treatments to innovative biotherapies, help improve patients’ quality of life.
+The lupus is a chronic autoimmune disease that can cause disabling joint pain, organ involvement, and persistent fatigue.
+Today, several therapeutic options, ranging from conventional treatments to innovative biotherapies, make it possible to improve patients’ quality of life.
 This article explores these options.

 Typology.com